 This pathway is aimed at saxophone and clarinet players who are interested in working in musical theatre as a member of the orchestra/pit band, or as an instrumentalist providing incidental music for plays.

 The Single Reed Theatre Doubling Pathway will train students to achieve versatility and expertise as multi-instrumentalists to a level appropriate for the professional setting of the theatre orchestra.
-This programme is delivered over one year (13 months) of intensive study, or over two years part-time.
+The MMus programme can be taken on a full-time basis for two years or a part-time basis over four years

 - The principal study pathway involves further study on your two main instruments and very intensive study on the weaker third instrument.
 The balance of study will be tailored to each student.
 There is a strong focus on genres of music important to this line of work including improvising, phrasing, studio and commercial music